Use external identity providers to authenticate to GKE

 Configure Identity Service for GKE on clusters with strict policies

-To configure Identity Service for GKE to work as expected on clusters that have strict network policies in place, such as private clusters, do the following:
+To configure Identity Service for GKE to work as expected on clusters that have strict network policies in place, do the following:

 1. Add a firewall rule for TCP port 15000 to allow your control plane to communicate with the ClientConfig validation webhook.